martinsejas/FlightForecastMLOps/README.md

 5. The script will automatically split the data into ingestion data and training in their respective folders, '/airflow-data/ ' and 'model/raw_data/
 </i>

+<hr></hr>

+## Running the Streamlit App

+After cloning this repository.
+To run the Streamlit app locally follow these steps:

+1. Open your terminal on the root of this repository

+2. Install all the packages in requirements.txt in your terminal by running the following command:
+    ```bash
+    pip install -r requirements.txt
+    ```

+3. Run the following command:
+    ```bash
+    streamlit run frontend/Home.py
+    ```

+4. Copy paste the URL on your terminal into your browser